|

 So, if you have an alarm system, you can bet that the wires attached to the

-red/green screw posts in the demarc box feed the alarm system first.
-Follow
+red/green screw posts in the demarc box feed only the alarm system first.

 pair (the phone line returned from the alarm panel) in the same

-cable that is spliced to wires that feed the rest of the house.
+cable that is spliced to wires that actually feed the rest of the house.

 In the alarm system CAT5 cable, you may see the extra twisted pairs